-Unshielded twisted pair (UTP) copper information wiring-often called structured wiring-is used today for offices, schools and factories to provide local area networks (LANs), which allow computers to talk to one another and to receive and send Internet and high-speed computer data outside the facility.
+Unshielded twisted pair (UTP) copper information wiring. often called structured wiring-is used today for offices, schools and factories to provide local area networks (LANs), which allow computers to talk to one another and to receive and send Internet and high-speed computer data outside the facility.
 Category 5 ("Cat 5") is the current standard, but will soon be supplanted by even higher-speed versions, known as Category 5E (E for enhanced) and Category 6.
-(Category 6 has at least twice the bandwidth, or information-carrying capacity, of Cat 5 at a small cost premium.)1
+(Category 6 has at least twice the bandwidth, or information-carrying capacity, of Cat 5 at a small cost premium.)
+1

 Right now, the typical home doesn't require the capacity to move computer signals around as fast as the typical office.
 However, offices get extensively remodeled-and rewired-every few years.
 Homes do not.
-The wiring you install must serve indefinitely.
+The wiring you install in your remodel must be ready to serve indefinitely.

 The phone wiring of the past, often referred to as "quad" wiring because it has four copper wires, is now obsolete.
 Cat 5 or higher speed wiring has four twisted wire pairs, or eight wires.
-All are needed to provide the multiple services discussed in this brochure.
+All are needed to provide the multiple services discussed here.

 In fact, an FCC ruling, effective in July 2000, now requires that homes, as well as businesses, be wired for the information age.
+Your customers should have no less.